UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 ### Implement the GUI to manage the People model.

 Create the file PeopleWindow.py and implement the window that will allow us the manager the People Model.
+This window should inherit from the BaseWidget and People classes.

 ```python
 import pyforms